PacerMarkus/Versioncontrol-Project/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+Thanks to the whole udacity team for setting up this fantastic course!